devsim/devsim/INSTALL.md

 ***Please note that these scripts may attempt to install packages using the system installer on your system.
 Please evaluate the scripts carefully to ensure you agree with these changes to your system.
 It is highly recommended to run these scripts in a docker container.
 Anaconda Python is not required for these builds.***

 Additional build scripts are available for ``Ubuntu`` and ``Fedora`` in the ``scripts`` directory.
-These version do not use the Intel MKL and replace the use of the Intel MKL Pardiso Solver with SuperLU.
+These version do not use the Intel MKL and replace the use of the Intel MKL Pardiso Solver with UMFPACK.

 ### Building macOS